badd-labs/badd-labs/labs/B6/README.md

 Deliverable
 ---

 This is mainly an experience lab.
-Your submission should include a PDF containing screenshots of your terminal executing the instructions provided in the lab.
-Also, include the screenshots to show the transaction results in the Remix IDE.
+Your submission should include
+- a PDF containing screenshots of your terminal executing the instructions provided in the lab.
+- The screenshots to show the transaction results in the Remix IDE.
+- The plaintext code solution for Exercises 2 and 3.

 <!--